UofT-HPRC/galapagos/README.md

     <dns> 10.1.9.109 </dns>
 </cluster>
 ```
 The `<type>` is the type of device used.
-Currently supported is sw for a CPU node or sw for a hardware node
+Currently supported is sw for a CPU node or hw for a hardware node

 The `<kernel>` refers to the unique kernel ID that you wish to put on this node.
 You can repeat this tag if an FPGA or CPU has multiple kernels in the same device  <br/>

 The `<mac>` and `<ip>` refer to the device's ip address and mac address respectively

 For type hw nodes, the following is also required:

 The `<board>` tag refers to the FPGA board you wish to use for this particular node. <br/>

 The `<com>` tag refers to whether the node is using the tcp or the udp protocol

 The `<autorun>` can only be True if none of the kernels are `open`.
 When True, the scripts will automatically run synthesis, implementation, and bitstream generation on the device.

 `<dns>` indicates the IP address of the DNS node in the laneakea supercluster